-Policy on Conference Travel Funds
+17.2.
+Conference Travel Funds

-Presenting your original research at an academic conference can be a useful learning experience and a valuable step in your academic career.
+Presenting original research at an academic conference can be a useful learning experience and a valuable step in one's academic career.
 The department seeks to encourage and support graduate students to present their research at scholarly conferences by providing some funds to reimburse the costs of travel.
-But, the department's resources are limited and we seek to use these resources in a manner that is most beneficial to graduate students and the department as a whole.
+Students may receive only one departmental travel award per academic year.
+Note, the department's resources are limited and we seek to use these resources in a manner that is most beneficial to graduate students and the department as a whole.
 As such, preference in the awarding of departmental travel funds will be given to graduate students who are well advanced in their academic program and who are presenting research related to their dissertations or other significant research projects.
 This policy does not limit who may attend or present at a conference, it applies only to providing departmental funding.
-For additional information on travel funds, please see the department webpage: < http://www.poli-sci.utah.edu >.
+For additional information on travel funds, please see the department webpage: https://poli-sci.utah.edu/.

+17.3.
 Best Graduate Paper Award

 Every spring the department sponsors a contest for the best paper written by a graduate student in political science in the past year.
-The deadline for submitting papers is usually around the middle of March and will be announced by the Graduate Program Coordinator.
+The deadline for submitting papers is usually around the middle of March and will be announced by the Graduate Program Advisor.
 The winner of the paper competition is announced at the annual departmental banquet and receives a \$200 award.

+17.4.
 Todd Mitchell Memorial Teaching Award